linanwx/aosr/README.md

 To use these examples, simply copy and paste the code into your Obsidian notes.
 If you have the Aosr plugin installed, it will automatically recognize the `aosr-deck-config` code block and transform it into a deck for review.

+If the code block does not automatically transform into a review card, please ensure that your cursor is not within the code block.
+Additionally, if any errors are prompted, check that the rule is in the correct JSON format.
+Any formatting errors will prevent the transformation into the correct review interface.
+Once correctly transformed, you should see an interface similar to the one generated when clicking the button in the sidebar.
+This interface will also contain the review content you need.

 <img width="898" alt="截屏2023-07-23 15 02 45" src="https://github.com/linanwx/aosr/assets/16589958/b05aecc8-51f6-40d0-98bc-f07a7ada6221">